starofrainnight/treasure-guarder/README.rst

 **NOTICE**:

+1. Ensure latest git command exists in your shell environment
-1. You must ensure you have rights to access to the source repository and the destination repository
+1. Ensure you have rights to access to the source repository and the destination repository
-1. You must ensure there won't prompt password when pushing to destination repository
+1. Ensure there won't prompt password when pushing to destination repository
 1. Normally, the cache directory `.tgwork` will created under current working directory